fsbflavio/Hangfire.Oracle/README.md

 It **supports both .NET Core and .NET Framework** applications.

-Hangfire.Oracle.Core was originally forked from [Hangfire.Oracle.Core](https://github.com/akoylu/Hangfire.Oracle.Core), which is no longer maintained.
+Hangfire.Oracle was originally forked from [Hangfire.Oracle.Core](https://github.com/akoylu/Hangfire.Oracle.Core), which is no longer maintained.
 This project aims to provide an up-to-date Oracle storage option for Hangfire with support for recent .NET versions.

 Changes include:
 - Removed Dapper.Oracle dependency